ethanp/crypto_trader/README.md

 ## Motivation

-Coinbase Pro is difficult to use.
-The app is super janky on both web and mobile.
+Coinbase Pro app is super janky on mobile.
 They don't allow automatic dollar cost averaging (DCA).

-Another app I'm using (**TODO** what) only allows DCA on Bitcoin.

-I couldn't find any good bots on github that work like I want.
+I couldn't find any good DeFi startups or bots on github that work like I want.
 I want a similar model to M1 finance.
 I assemble an idealized portfolio, and the app takes my money and does its best to resemble that portfolio (aka passive rebalancing).

-## MVP
+## Features

-* Click a button to use funds from checking account to purchase ETH
+* Deposit button
+* Trade button that automatically buys in your most under-funded account
+* Show your total earnings (and as percentage of total holdings)

 ## Future work

-* Create "idealized" portfolio
-* Utilize incoming funds to move towards the idealized portfolio
-* Portfolio performance analysis
+* Portfolio performance analysis?